yeungkaren8/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 1. How old are you?
 2. What is your favourite genre of music?
 3. How do you listen to music now? (eg. radio, CDs, streaming)
-4. On a scale of 1-5 (least to most favourite), how much do you enjoy pop music now?
+4. In your opinion, what are the top 3 most popular musical artists now?
-5. When did you first start listening to music?
+5. How old were you when you first started listening to music?
 6. What was your favourite genre of music then?
 7. How did you listen to music then? (eg. radio, CDs, streaming)
-8. On a scale of 1-5 (least to most favourite), how much did you enjoy pop music then?
+8. In your opinion, what were the top 3 most popular musical artists then?
 ```

 ## Part B - Survey Evaluation: